Pranay-Vaka/8080-emulator/diary.md

 ## Date: 2024-12-28

 ### Todos
+[x] Add state to instructions
 [ ] Complete all the opcodes until 0x3f

 ### Thoughts
 Had a look over some of the documentation from 0x31 to 3f.
 Seems fine to implement.
+I added the state to all the functions for consistency/future proofing

+Update:
+Refactoring required.
+Need to convert the instructions (e.g. lxi) to take a 16 bit word rather than two registers which are then combined.
+This is so that the stack pointer works fine with these instructions.
+Also need to change the instructions in the switch statement to combine register pairs into word before calling their instructions.
+Spain without the S